bueler/numerical/daily.md

 ## Daily Log and Materials

-Daily topics, and PDF worksheets, will appear here as they occur.
-(You **do not** have to turn-in any worksheet!)
-There will also be solutions to worksheets and other stuff as needed.
+Daily topics and PDFs (handouts and worksheets) will appear here as they occur.
+You **do not** have to turn-in any handout or worksheet!
 Note that the recorded lectures are in Announcements at [canvas.alaska.edu/courses/18441](https://canvas.alaska.edu/courses/18441).

 {% include daily_table.md  data=site.data.daily %}